 Use Baking Soda

-Add half a cup of bicarbonate of soda (baking soda) to your machine’s powder drawer to boost your detergent’s effectiveness, especially if your laundry is particularly dirty or soiled.
+Add half a cup of bicarbonate of soda (baking soda) to your machine’s powder drawer to boost your detergent’s effectiveness, especially if your laundry is dirty or soiled.

 Use A Longer Wash Cycle

 These days, most detergents (eco or not) are rated to work well in cold water washes, and most washing machines will have a 20C (65F) wash cycle for average cotton washes.

 Most laundry loads contain clothing that isn’t particularly dirty but has been worn once or twice during a typical day, can be washed at cooler temperatures, and your laundry will be perfectly clean.